nymtech/nym/sdk/typescript/examples/credentials/browser/README.md

-# mixFetch Usage Example
+# Nym credential generation Usage Example

-This is a simple project to show you how to use mixFetch.
+This is a simple project to show you how to use nym credential generation.

-Basic usage is as simple as replacing `fetch` with `mixFetch` in your code:

 ```ts
 import { mixFetch } from '@nymproject/mix-fetch';